top of page

 Personas and User Research

-We also looked at the research that had gone into creating the user personas, along with the research conducted by the marketing and editorial teams into audience engagement with personalisation.
+We also looked at the research that had gone into creating user personas, along with the research conducted by the marketing and editorial teams into audience engagement with personalisation.

 This gave us a good insight into the key areas we could focus on when approaching the onboarding journey.